Hashim Djojohadikusumo

-Hashim Djojohadikusumo is an Indonesian entrepreneur and politician.
+Hashim Sujono Djojohadikusumo (born 5 June 1953) is an Indonesian entrepreneur and politician who is the younger brother of Indonesian president Prabowo Subianto.
+In 2014, he was considered a billionaire.
+As of December 2020, Forbes estimates his net worth at $800 million.

+Hashim studied in Europe from primary school to high school, before continuing his higher education at Pomona College, where he majored in political science and economics.

 Early life and education

-Hashim was born in Jakarta, Indonesia, on 5 June 1954.
-From a distinguished family, he is the youngest son of Sumitro Djojohadikusumo, the architect of the economic plan for the New Order, and Dora Marie Sigar.
-Hashim's mother was a Protestant Christian of Minahasan descent, who originated from the Maengkom family in Langowan, North Sulawesi.
+Born in Jakarta, Indonesia on 5 June 1953 and hails from a distinguished family, he is the youngest son of Sumitro Djojohadikusumo, an ethnic Javanese from Kebumen, Central Java, the author of the economic plan for the New Order era and Dora Marie Sigar, a Protestant Christian of Minahasan descent, who originated from the Maengkom family in Langowan, North Sulawesi.
 His grandfather was one of the founders of Bank Negara Indonesia, Margono Djojohadikusumo.
 Hashim Djojohadikusumo is the younger brother of Prabowo Subianto.

-Hashim studied in Europe from primary school to high school, before continuing his higher education at Pomona College, where he majored in Political Science and Economics.
+Hashim studied in Europe from primary school to high school, before continuing his higher education at Pomona College, where he majored in political science and economics.

 Business career

 In the beginning, Hashim Djojohadikusumo interned in a French investment bank as a financial analyst.
 He then continued his path towards the business world in becoming the director of Indo Consulting.
 Due to his rising development in the industry and business aspect, he then took acquisition of PT.
 Semen Cibinong through his company, PT.
 Tirta Mas.
 After that, he started investing his shares in Bank Niaga and Bank Kredit Asia and became a conglomerate.
-The Asian Financial Crisis of 1998 led to Hashim's stay in London for 9 years to be able to focus on his business.
+The 1997 Asian financial crisis led to Hashim's stay in London for 9 years to be able to focus on his business.
 It was during that time his business progressed and spread.
-His successes led him back to Indonesia to save his brother's business, Kiani Kertas, that was wrapped in a Rp.
-1.9 Trillion debt with Bank Mandiri.
+His successes led him back to Indonesia to save his brother's business, Kiani Kertas that was wrapped in a Rp 1.9 trillion (US$150 million) debt with Bank Mandiri.
 Up to this day, Prabowo's company is owned by Hashim.

 After successfully saving Prabowo's company, Hashim Djojohadikusumo also achieved control over the concession of forestry land, around 97 acre, in Central Aceh.
 The concession pushed him to expand his business to reach 3 e6acre of plantations, forest concessions, coal mines, and oil & gas fields ranging from Aceh to Papua.
 As of 2014, he was considered a billionaire.
 As of December 2019, Forbes estimates his net worth at $800 million, making him one of Indonesia's 50 wealthiest individuals.